hippiehunter/dblbook/src/trend/recommendations.md

     orderTrends.Set(targetOrder.ItemId, (@*)targetTrend)
 end
 ```
-In this block, the subroutine iterates through each order in the `orders` array list.
+In this block, the subroutine iterates through each order in the `orders` ArrayList.
 Because ArrayList only understands an untyped `object`, we tell the compiler what the expected type is using the AS syntax.
 For each order, the routine calculates the Julian date (`orderDate`) and initializes a `Trend` structure (`targetTrend`).
 This structure is then populated with data depending on whether the order falls within the one-month or one-year threshold.
 Orders within these thresholds contribute to the item count and order count or the historic count, reflecting recent and historical sales data.
 The updated trend data for each item is stored back into the `orderTrends` dictionary.

 ### Analyzing inventory and creating recommendations
 ```dbl